najahiiii/gh-weebhooks/README.md

 # GitHub → Telegram Notifier (Next.js + Express rewrite)

-This repository now ships a JavaScript/TypeScript stack built with **Next.js 14** (App Router) for the admin UI and an **Express 4** backend for webhook handling, Telegram delivery, and persistence in SQLite.
+This repository now ships a JavaScript/TypeScript stack built with **Next.js 14** (App Router) for the admin UI and all API/webhook handling (Express code is kept only as legacy helpers).
 The original FastAPI implementation is kept under `app/` for reference while the rewrite is stabilised.

 ## Project layout